 Transfer information (arrival and departure)

 All Trafalgar guests benefit from complimentary arrival and departure transfers* by shuttle coach on the arrival and departure day of their guided vacation.
 Times are specified on the individual itinerary pages.
 If your flight times do not coincide with the shuttle coach transfer timings, you may choose to book and purchase a transfer.
-In addition, guests who arrive before or leave after the scheduled vacation may also book a transfer through Trafalgar, providing they also purchase the additional pre-and/or post-vacation hotel night(s).
+In addition, guests who arrive before or leave after the scheduled holiday may also book a transfer through Trafalgar, providing they also purchase the additional pre-and/or post-holiday hotel night(s).

 Trafalgar provides complimentary airport transfers in the Eastern Mediterranean region at any time on the first and last day of the vacation or on other days in conjunction with pre-and / or post-trip accommodation booked through Trafalgar.
 Flight times must be provided to Trafalgar at least twenty-one days before flight departure.